 - Conduct research and analyses and lead AACF’s efforts to identify and develop public policy and state budget options that improve quality educational opportunities and outcomes for children of color and children who live in poverty

-- Work with the governmental affairs director to lobby the state legislature on education-related issues, track education-related bills, and monitor the education committees during the legislative session
+- Lobby the state legislature on education-related issues, track education-related bills, and monitor the education committees during the legislative session

 - Work closely with state agency officials at the Arkansas Department of Education, the State Board of Education, and the Department of Human Services to monitor programs and advocate for changes in policies and procedures

-- Lead AACF’s P-12 education advocacy efforts, including coalition building, convening partners, and public outreach/education
+- Lead AACF’s P-12 education advocacy efforts, including coalition building, convening partners, and public engagement/education

 - Work with the executive director and communications director to develop AACF’s communications strategy for education, including writing blogs and other communication pieces